Resources and Information

-Guidelines to King’s Philosophy Grade Range
+Guidelines to King’s Religious Studies Grade Range

 These guidelines are benchmarks, and are not to be followed as rigid regulations.
 They will be adjusted as appropriate to take into account the level of the course and any specific instructions given by a professor.
 As well, competency in English language usage (including spelling and grammar) may be taken into account in the assignment of grades by individual instructors.
 Note that the 70-79 grade range is broken into two divisions, as this is the grade range into which a large number of students fall.